Employment for mature candidates

 - Once you have found your new job a mentor will be on hand to support you in your first four weeks back in work

 Our team is applying for grants to secure funding for a coordinator to manage this project, along with a part time team member.
-We hope to have news by spring 2018 and to be able to start this project as soon as possible.
+We hope to have news by early 2020 and to be able to start this project as soon as possible.
 Please do look out for news on our blog page and in the press.

 Talented over 55’s could fill skills gap, says REC

 As older employees become more prevalent in the UK workforce, recruiters will need to improve their hiring strategy to entice the most talented in this age group, a survey of employers has said.

 Research by the Recruitment and Employment Confederation (REC) showed that businesses need to adjust the way they advertise jobs and provide training opportunities, or miss out on the best candidates in the over 55-age group.

 The survey of more than 200 employers asked respondents to identify the most important change firms should make to encourage applications from jobseekers in this demographic.

 More than a third (37 per cent) highlighted issues around advertising, while 34 per cent admitted that they should be providing more opportunities for older staff to upskill or reskill.